+'''

 cl> rewind "mta[:so=/dev/tty]"

+'''

-Any other tapecap parameters can be included in the same way.
-The quotes around the tape name are required if any special characters such as "=" are included in the device name string.
-Status output like this can also be directed to an Xtapemon server running either locally or remotely, see the xtapemon man page for details.
+Any other tapecap parameters can be specified in the same way.
+The quotes around the tape name are required if any special characters such as this can also be directed to an Xtapemon server running either locally or remotely, see the xtapemon man page for details.
 Help with configuring new tapecap entries is available from IRAF site support.